-The purpose of this post is to examine six indicators to analyze the probability of deflation and investment asset allocation choices.
+The purpose of this post is to examine six indicators to analyze the probability of deflation and how they relate to your investment allocation choices.

 A favorite quote of mine comes from contrarian investor Humphrey Neill, who said, “when everyone thinks alike, everyone is likely to be wrong”.
 There is an almost universal belief that we are headed towards inflation because of the Federal Reserve and their expansionary monetary policies.
 I contend it would be prudent to keep an eye on deflation too, especially since it is the most destructive inflation trend.